SxT-Community/SxT-dNFT/README.md

 ## PUBLISH YOUR NEW DATA
 Come back to this project:

-12) Test/Simulate
-   `npx hardhat functions-simulate --gaslimit 300000`

-13) Run request:
+14) Run request:

-`npx hardhat functions-request --network mumbai --contract $CONTRACT_ADDRESS --subid $SUB_ID --gaslimit 300000`
+`npx hardhat functions-request --network polygonMumbai --contract $CONTRACT_ADDRESS --subid $SUB_ID`

 If request fails, Double check your ACCESS_TOKEN.
 You need to refresh your ACCESS_TOKEN every 30 min